Access Arrangements

 Read this section carefully as providing incorrect evidence will delay your application.

-• their disability.
+• your disability.

 • the amount of time for any rest breaks.

-• they need separate invigilation.
+• if you require separate invigilation.

 • on what basis this has been agreed, for example a diagnosis from a qualified medical practitioner or an assessment by a registered psychologist or specialist teacher assessor.